UltraEngine/NewtonDynamics3/README.md

 This is a fork of [Newton Dynamics 3.14](https://github.com/MADEAPPS/newton-dynamics) for Ultra Engine.
+You can use this to debug physics in Ultra Engine.

 License
 =======